 State appropriations represent operating support provided by the Governor and General Assembly for University programs.
-A Fiscal Year 2024 budget of \$55.7 million was passed into law by the General Assembly, a notable 7% increase in appropriation.
+A Fiscal Year 2025 budget of \$56.8 million was passed into law by the General Assembly, a continued increase in appropriation.

-The University projects tuition and miscellaneous revenues to slightly decrease as compared to Fiscal Year 2023.
-In March of 2023, the Board of Trustees passed a resolution to increase the tuition rate for new undergraduate and graduate students by 3%.
+The University projects tuition and miscellaneous revenues to slightly decrease as compared to Fiscal Year 2024, due specifically to a decline in freshman enrollment.
+In March of 2024, the Board of Trustees passed a resolution to increase the tuition rate for new undergraduate and graduate students by 3%.
 The University offers guaranteed tuition for each new class of entering undergraduate students.

-The University's Auxiliary Enterprises projects revenues to remain level as compared to Fiscal Year 2023, due to an increase in the rates assessed for room, board, and fees.
+The University's Auxiliary Enterprises projects revenues to be down marginally as compared to Fiscal Year 2024, due to a decrease in the enrollment of first year students but mitigated by an increase in the rates assessed for room, board, and fees.
 Other institutional funds include revenues from sponsored projects and departmental activity revenues.
-The Fiscal Year 2024 budget for these funds as approved by the Board of Trustees reflects a slightly lower spending level compared to Fiscal Year 2023.
+The Fiscal Year 2025 budget for all funds as approved by the Board of Trustees reflects a lower spending level compared to Fiscal Year 2024 as the University brings all expenditures in line with current income sources.

 Private gifts are an important supplement to the University's sources of funding for operating costs.
-In Fiscal Year 2023, alumni, friends, staff, corporations, and other organizations contributed nearly \$8.6 million to the Foundation in support of the University.
+In Fiscal Year 2024, alumni, friends, staff, corporations, and other organizations contributed nearly \$8.4 million to the Foundation in support of the University.
 These contributions include gifts and additions to permanent endowments.
-The Foundation distributed nearly \$8.2 million in Fiscal Year 2023 to support academic enhancement and instructional initiatives, student scholarships, capital improvements, cultural activities, athletics, regional outreach efforts, and alumni and Foundationsponsored programs at Western Illinois University.
+The Foundation distributed nearly \$9.4 million in Fiscal Year 2024 to support academic enhancement and instructional initiatives, student scholarships, capital improvements, cultural activities, athletics, regional outreach efforts, and alumni and Foundation-sponsored programs at Western Illinois University.

-Fiscal Year 2023 continued to be impacted by the COVID-19 pandemic and other external economic factors.
-The crisis has continued to present a large financial burden to the University between adapting to recruitment and retention of students, keeping up with newly implemented standards, and the rise in inflation of normal operating costs.
+Fiscal Year 2025 will be a year where the University will make significant changes to adapt to enrollment declines, new markets of adapting to recruitment and retention of students, keeping up with newly implemented standards, and the rise in inflation of normal operating costs.
 This is and will continue to generate the need to align budget to meet these new expenditures.

-The University is committed to pursuing its goal of concentrating on enrollment and retention across both campuses while strategically adding, and when appropriate, strategically restructuring programs.
-Cost containment and revenue initiatives are the challenges the University continues to encounter.
+The University is committed to pursuing its goal of concentrating on realistic enrollment and retention goals across both campuses while strategically adding, and when appropriate, strategically restructuring programs.
+The University will also continue to have a focus on innovation and leveraging programs and resources to develop in to new markets.
+Cost containment and revenue initiatives are the challenges the University continues to encounter, however multiyear approaches to these challenges have been enacted.

-WESTERN ILLINOIS UNIVERSITY A COMPONENT UNIT OF THE STATE OF ILLINOIS STATEMENT OF NET POSITION For the Year Ended June 30, 2023
+WESTERN ILLINOIS UNIVERSITY A COMPONENT UNIT OF THE STATE OF ILLINOIS STATEMENT OF NET POSITION